The Post-Covid World

 Security: Higher internet usage and data generation lead to increased investment

 Even before the Covid-19 pandemic, an increasing amount of capital was being devoted to cybersecurity.
-As more people work remotely, cybersecurity budgets are only going to increase.
+As more people are now forced to go online to work, cybersecurity budgets are only going to increase.

 Widespread remote work has revealed chinks in organizations’ security systems.
 Separately, long-standing technologies related to data privacy and surveillance tech are once again coming into focus.